 1. Rub the ebonite rod with the fur to charge it.
 Bring the rod near dry scraps of paper.
 Note the behavior of the paper scraps.
 Repeat for damp scraps of paper.

-(Dry scraps are insulators, wet scraps are conductors.
-Use this information to analyze what you observed.)
+Dry scraps of paper are insulators and wet scraps are conductors.
+Use this information to analyze what you observed.
+Explain using a series of diagrams and text.

 2. Bring the charged ebonite rod near the conducting pith ball, trying not to touch it.
 Note its behavior.
-Explain why it behaves as it does.
-(It should be attracted to the rod.)
+Explain using a series of diagrams and text.

 3. Bring the charged ebonite rod near the pith ball, this time letting the pith ball touch the charged rod.
-Note and explain the behavior.
-(It should be attracted to the rod at first and then repelled after the rod and pith balls make contact.)
+Note and explain the behavior observed using a series of diagrams and text.

-Part 2 Charging Electroscope by Conduction
+Part 2 Charging an Electroscope by Conduction

 4. Charge the electroscope negatively by conduction.
-Draw a series of pictures indicating the movement of charges during this process.
+Draw a series of diagrams indicating the movement of charges during this process.
 Explain the steps in the drawings.